 Anti-penny advocates are fond of pointing out that today, the penny costs taxpayers more to produce than it’s actually worth.
-According to the 2020 Annual Report from the U.S. Mint, it now costs about $0.018 — or 1.8 cents — to make one cent.
+According to a report by the U.S. Mint, it now costs about $0.018 — or 1.8 cents — to make one cent.
 That means whenever the Mint produces a penny and sends it out to a bank, it’s losing money on the deal.

 According to CNN, the Mint has researched the possibility of making pennies from cheaper materials, but it could not find a way to bring the cost of producing them below their face value.

 Of course, spending $0.018 to make a coin that’s worth only $0.01 isn’t necessarily a bad idea because coins are reusable.
 In theory, a single penny could be used for hundreds or thousands of transactions before it drops out of circulation.

 However, this only works if the coins actually do circulate — and pennies, as noted above, often don’t.
 They’re so hard to use that they end up stuffed in jars or abandoned on sidewalks.

 In 1996, the Government Accountability Office reported that roughly two-thirds of pennies don’t circulate at all.
 More recently, economist Robert Shapiro estimated that each penny only gets used around twice per year, or 55 times over its lifespan.